raeidsaqur/coursera-machine-learning/README.md

 Note: please use this solution only as reference - after you have tried the problems yourself.
 Honor system applies, would be happy to assist and/or answer any questions.

-Apologies in advance for the coarse/untidy code at places - fair portions of it was writte aboard Via rail and airport lounges :).
+Apologies in advance for the coarse/untidy code at places - fair portions of it was written aboard Via rail and airport lounges :).

 Raeid Saqur